theOGognf/finagg/README.md

 ### Where should I start?

 Aggregate some data, create some analysis notebooks, and train some RL agents!
-The package was created to make it very easy to aggregate investment data, perform investment analysis, and train trading/investment RL agents on a local, single GPU machine.
+This package was created to make it very easy to aggregate investment data, perform investment analysis, and train trading/investment RL agents on a local, single GPU machine.

 ### What Python versions are supported?

 Python 3.10 and up are supported.
 We don't plan on supporting lower versions because 3.10 introduces some nice quality of life updates that are used throughout the package.

 ### What operating systems are supported?

 The package is developed and tested on both Linux and Windows, but we recommend using Linux or WSL in practice.
 The package performs a good amount of I/O and interprocess operations that could result in a noticeable performance degradation on Windows.